burntsoul/llm-panel/docs/lease/reference.md

 }
 ```

+`vm_state` is typically `running` or `stopped`, but may include an error string if the Proxmox status lookup fails.

 ### 6. Proxy - {GET|POST|PUT|PATCH|DELETE} /v1/proxy/{path}

-Forwards requests to LLM with optional `X-Lease-Id` header.
+Forwards requests to the LLM with optional `X-Lease-Id` header.
+The proxy does not start the LLM VM; call `/v1/lease` first to warm up.
+If `X-Lease-Id` is provided, it must be valid or the proxy returns 403.

 ## Client Library Example

-See `llm_client.py` in the project for a complete Python client implementation.
+Use standard HTTP clients (requests/httpx/curl).
+The API is intentionally simple.

 ## Quick Usage Examples